Innovations Fund project portfolio

 Better Cotton are addressing the core challenges of first mile traceability, developing a streamlined digital system with benefits for smallholders and intermediaries alike (August 2025 - July 2027).

-Nature data that can meet the needs of VSS, Governments and Indigenous Peoples
+Nature data that can meet the needs of VSS, governments and Indigenous Peoples

 Accounting for Nature are integrating Indigenous knowledge and ecological data through their environmental accounting platform, strengthening alignment between sustainability systems and stakeholders in mine rehabilitation (September 2025 – August 2027).